Winter may be the official holiday season, but that doesn’t mean that everything your family does has to be high-priced and overly festive.

-Should you live on or near a beach, grab your crew and make your way there to build your first ever Graham Cracker Sandcastle.
-Now you may be wondering how on earth to pull this off, but simply put; you are creating a sandcastle in the resemblance of a graham cracker gingerbread house.
+Should you live on or near a beach, grab your crew and make your way there to build your first-ever Graham Cracker Sandcastle.
+Now you may be wondering how on earth to pull this off, but simply put, you are creating a sandcastle in resemblance of a graham cracker gingerbread house.

 Using a few stray sticks or broken tree twigs, you can build up the sides of the castle and then go back and create tiny holes around the sides and top of the house.
-Once finished, go back in and decorate with seashells and other items you find and celebrate your very first winter gingerbread Graham Cracker Sandcastle!
+Once finished, go back in, decorate with seashells and other items you find, and celebrate your first winter gingerbread Graham Cracker Sandcastle!

 Decorate a Pinecone

-If you’ve found yourself living in an area with no snow nor white sandy beaches, then chin up!
-There are many activities you and your family can do together that’ll bring winter into your home- decorating pinecones is one of them.
+If you’ve found yourself living in an area with no snow or white sandy beaches, then chin up!
+You and your family can do many activities together that’ll bring winter into your home- decorating pinecones is one of them.

 If you have a yard, head out and see how many pinecones you can find.
 Pinecone decorating has been a favorite winter pastime and always makes its way onto my top 10 winter bucket list activities.
 With some Elmer’s glue and a few bags of glitter, you can make winter pinecones to hang outside on the porch, on the mantle, or even over the sink as a decorative wall design.